Training Energy-Based Normalizing Flow with Score-Matching Objectives: Experiments

 \textbf{Ablation Study.}~Table~\ref{tab:map_small} presents the ablation results that demonstrate the effectiveness of the EMA and MaP techniques.
 It is observed that EMA is effective in reducing the variances.
 In addition, MaP significantly improves the overall performance.
 To further illustrate the influence of the proposed MaP technique on the score-matching methods, we compare the optimization processes with $\dd{\param}{\Df \ofmid{p_{\rvx_k}\|p_k}}$ and $\dd{\param}{\Df \ofmid{p_{\rvx}\|p_0}}=\dd{\param}{\E_{p_{\rvx_k}(\vx_k)} [\half \|(\dd{\vx_k}{\log (\frac{p_{\rvx_k}(\vx_k)}{p_k(\vx_k) }})) \prod_{i=1}^k \jacob_{g_i} \|^2]}$ (i.e., Lemma~\ref{lemma:fisher_derive}) by depicting the norm of their unbiased estimators $\dd{\param}{\ssm(\param)}$ calculated with and without applying the MaP technique in Fig.~\ref{fig:gradient_norm}.
 It is observed that the magnitude of $\norm{\dd{\param}{\ssm(\param)}}$ significantly decreases when MaP is incorporated into the training process.
 This could be attributed to the fact that the calculation of $\dd{\param}{\Df \ofmid{p_{\rvx_k}\|p_k}}$ excludes the calculation of $\prod_{i=1}^k \jacob_{g_i}$ in $\dd{\param}{\Df \ofmid{p_{\rvx}\|p_0}}$, which involves computing the derivatives of the numerically sensitive logit pre-processing layer.

 \textbf{Comparison with Related Works.} Table~\ref{tab:benchmark} compares the performance of our method with a number of related works on the MNIST dataset.
 Our models trained with score-matching objectives using the same model architecture exhibit improved performance in comparison to the relative gradient method~\citep{Gresele2020RelativeGO}.
 In addition, when compared to the results in \citep{song2019sliced} and \citep{Pang2020EfficientLO}, our models deliver significantly improved performance over them.
+Please note that the results of~\citep{Gresele2020RelativeGO, song2019sliced, Pang2020EfficientLO} presented in Table~\ref{tab:benchmark} are obtained from their original papers.